-Earlier, the government imposed an apparently loose nationwide lockdown for one week from April 5 to April 11 as Covid-19 cases continued to rise alarmingly from late March.
+Prior to that, the government imposed an apparently lax nationwide lockdown for one week from April 5 as the coronavirus cases continued to rise alarmingly from mid-March.